ashley-skidmore/prison_to_profession/README.md

 # Capstone Project: Prison to Profession

-This project uses two datasets to explore occupational opportunities and demographics for formerly incarcerated individuals.
+This project uses three datasets to explore occupational opportunities and demographics for formerly incarcerated individuals.
 Below are detailed documentation sections for both datasets used.

 ---

 ## Dataset 1: ACS Microdata (acs_raw.csv)

-### 📘 Data Dictionary
+### Data Dictionary

 | Column | Description |
 |--------|-------------|